legdba/servicebox/README.md

 ```

 ## Docker App
-Latest version is always available in Quai.io and can be used as a docker application:
+Latest version is always available at Quai.io and can be used as a docker application:
 ```
 docker run -ti -p :8080:8080 --rm=true quay.io/legdba/servicebox-jaxrs:latest
 ```